 About the USC Marshall/Greif Incubator

-Note: The Fall 2023 Incubator cohort is focused on AI.
+The Fall 2024 Incubator cohort is open for applications.
 Apply here.

 The USC Marshall/Greif Incubator accelerates the development of the University of Southern California’s top student and alumni entrepreneurs through experiential education, mentorship and community.